McIlroy claims Deutsche Bank trophy

 McIlroy didn't make it easy on himself.
 The 23-year-old from Northern Ireland had a three-shot lead with six holes to play, and only a clutch bogey putt on the 17th hole kept him from losing all of his lead.

-Rory McIlroy of Northern Ireland lines up a putt on the second hole during the final round of the Deutsche Bank Championship at TPC Boston in Norton, Massachusetts on Monday, Sept.
-3. (AFP)
+Rory McIlroy holds up the trophy after winning the Deutsche Bank Championship at TPC Boston in Norton, Massachusetts on Monday.
+(AFP)